tianling019/MUSE-Annotation-Semiautomated-Transfer/README.md

 73no.jpg is the original (unannotated) H&E image

-73_forH&E.jpg is the original MUSE image, for registration
+73_forH&E.jpg is the original MUSE image, for registration (fixedPoints.mat, movingPoints.mat, and tform.mat are the metrics used for registration)

 outline73.m is the MATLAB code for registration